pbartela/tour-planner/.ai/auth-spec.md

 1. User navigates to `/login`.
 2. User enters their registered email address.
-3. User clicks "Send Magic Link".
+3. User clicks the button to send the magic link.
 4. The `LoginForm` component sends a request to `POST /api/auth/signin`.
-5. The UI displays a message: "Check your email for the login link."
+5. The UI displays a message, referenced by a key like `t('auth.login.successMessage')`.
 6. User receives an email and clicks the magic link.
 7. Supabase handles the authentication and redirects the user back to the application.
 8. The application establishes a session.